 More than that, you can’t have any website; you need a website that stands out from your competition and draws your audience in.

-After all, all things equal, if both you and your competitors have websites, then what’s going to push users to you instead of them is an attractive website that keeps them engaged until they checkout.
+After all, all things equal, if both you and your competitors have websites, then what’s going to push users to you instead of them is an attractive website that keeps them engaged until they check out.

-To get such a website, you’re going to have to delve into upcoming website trends for 2019.
+To get such a website, you’re going to have to delve into upcoming website trends for 2023.

-eCommerce Website Design Trends for 2019
+eCommerce Website Redesign Trends for 2023

-As is the norm, trends for eCommerce website design in 2019 are based off of the trends we saw in 2018.
+As is the norm, trends for eCommerce website design in 2023 are based off of the trends we saw in 2022.

 As such, the importance of a web redesign is vital; if you’re not regularly updating your website with new features modeled after what’s popular amongst your audience, they’re going to go with someone who is.